Semaglutide vs Tirzepatide for Medical Weight Loss

 Tirzepatide as a Dual GIP and GLP-1 Agonist

-Semaglutide vs Tirzepatide for Weight Loss: Comparing Effectiveness
+Semaglutide vs Tirzepatide for Weight Loss

 What studies and clinical experience show:

-• Some people respond very well to semaglutide.
-Others see greater results with tirzepatide.
+• Some people respond well to semaglutide.

 • Research comparing tirzepatide vs semaglutide weight loss suggests tirzepatide may produce higher average weight loss in many adults with overweight or obesity.